History of Monaco: Roman rule

-The Roman poet Virgil called it "that castled cliff, Monoecus by the sea" (Aeneid, VI.830).
-The commentator Servius's use of the passage (in R. Maltby, Lexicon of Ancient Latin Etymologies, Leeds) asserts, under the entry portus, that the epithet was derived:
+The Roman poet Virgil called it "that castled cliff, Monoecus by the sea".
+The commentator Servius's use of the passage asserts, under the entry portus, that the epithet was derived:

-No temple to Hercules has been found at Monaco (see also Lucan 1.405.), although the rocky ground and dense conurbation make future excavations unlikely.
+No temple to Hercules has been found at Monaco.

-The port is mentioned in Pliny the Elder's Natural History (III.v) and in Tacitus's Histories (III.42), when Fabius Valens was forced to put into the port (Fabius Valens e sinu Pisano segnitia maris aut adversante vento portum Herculis Monoeci depellitur).
+The port is mentioned in Pliny the Elder's Natural History and in Tacitus's Histories, when Fabius Valens was forced to put into the port.

-Middle ages to the Genoese
+Dark ages to the Genoese

 Monaco remained under Roman control until the collapse of the Western Roman Empire in 476.
 The city was then under the domain of Odoacer until his fall at the hands of the Ostrogoths in the late 5th century.
 Monaco was recaptured by the Romans during the reign of Justinian in the mid-6th century and was held until its capture by the Lombards in the 7th century.
 Monaco then passed hands between the Lombards and Franks.
-Though these raids left the area almost entirely depopulated, the Saracens were expelled in 975, and by the 11th century the area was again populated by Ligurians.
+After having been damaged by the Saracens in the 8th century, it was rebuilt by the monks of Saint-Pons in Nice, who held it territorially starting from 1075.
+The city was further damaged and nearly abandoned as Saracen raids continued after they had put under their control a part of Provence with a base at Fraxinetum.
+Monaco is again mentioned in the 11th century, when the church of St. Mary was built and a borough rose around it.

-In 1191, Holy Roman Emperor Henry VI granted suzerainty over the area to the city of Genoa, the native home of the Ligurians.
+In 1191, Holy Roman Emperor Henry VI granted suzerainty over the area to the city of Genoa.
 On 10 June 1215, a detachment of Genoese Ghibellines led by Fulco del Cassello began the construction of a fortress atop the Rock of Monaco.
 This date is often cited as the beginning of Monaco's modern history.

 As the Ghibellines intended their fortress to be a strategic military stronghold and center of control for the area, they set about creating a settlement around the base of the Rock to support the garrison; in an attempt to lure residents from Genoa and the surrounding cities, they offered land grants and tax exemption to new settlers.